InformaticsMatters/docker-rdkit/README.md

 ## RDKit cartridge

-Efforts are now underway to extend this process to handle the RDKit postgres cartridge.
-So far the build and installation of the cartridge in the `rdkit-build` image is working, but the RPM and DEB packages are not being built.
-We hope to solve this soon so that we can create a series of `informaticsmatters/rdkit-postgresql` images.
+We have now started to handle the RDKit postgres cartridge in a debian environment as a series of `informaticsmatters/rdkit-cartridge-debian` images.
+This started with the `Release_2018_09` images.

 If you want to use the cartridge in the `informaticsmatters/rdkit-build:latest` image then try something like this:

 ```
-$ docker run -it --rm -u postgres informaticsmatters/rdkit-build:latest bash
+$ docker run -it --rm -u postgres informaticsmatters/rdkit-cartridge-debian:latest bash
 postgres@db485abc2f02:/rdkit$ service postgresql start
 [ ok ] Starting PostgreSQL 10 database server: main.
 postgres@db485abc2f02:/rdkit$ psql